timiskhakov/timiskhakov.github.io/_posts/2022-04-05-programming-guitar-music.md

     buffer[i] = w/(1+w)*(samples[i]+samples[i-1]) + (1-w)/(1+w)*buffer[i-1]
   }

-  for i := 0; i < len(samples); i++ {
+  for i := range samples {
     samples[i] = (math.Pow(l, 4/3) * samples[i]) + (1-l)*buffer[i]
   }
 }
 ```

 Just for convenience, we compute `w` in the caller code and pass it down to the function.
 Here we again create a buffer for storing filtered samples.
-Then we apply the first formula to the first buffer element manually (not forgetting that the second term in the formula would give us `0` due to the negative index).
+Then we apply the first formula to the first buffer element manually (keeping in mind that the second term in the formula would give us `0` due to the negative index).
 Next, we apply the first formula to the rest of the buffer.
 Finally, we apply the second formula to all samples.

 ### Putting It All Together